How to Prepare 1099-MISC Forms—Step by Step

 Gathering Information for Preparing 1099-MISC forms

 The information for this form comes from your business records for non-employee payments for each person or business you pay for services.
 You might be paying these individuals under "Professional Fees" or "Other Payments."
-Be sure to keep track of these payments by vendor so you can run a list at the end of the year.
+Be sure to keep track of these payments by the vendor so you can run a list at the end of the year.

 Who Should Receive a 1099-MISC Form?